 c.
 Train the entire security team, teachers, and others who may be able to help watch for trouble before it gets started.
 Good sources are listed in “Intentional Church Safety”, 2022, from Amazon.com.

 d.
-Never assume one person is the only threat.
+Never assume one person is the only threat. - Do not allow potential threats to become actual aggressors.

 a.
 This is not always easy, but it is often easier than most people expect.
 A true mass murderer wannabe normally has a detailed plan based on very specific expectations.
 If that plan is foiled before the crime starts, it may never be started.
 If the expectations do not match that of the immediate situation, he/she may go back and replan for today.
 It is often THIS factor that stops mass killings before they start.